-A new committee has been appointed for the period 1 January 2018 to 31 December 2021 and has the following mandate:
+A new committee has been appointed by the Ministry of Education and Research for the period 1 January 2022 to 31 December 2025 and has the following mandate:

 Organization and composition of the Committee

 The Committee is appointed by the Ministry of Education and Research for normally four years.
 The Ministry determines the composition and size of the Committee.